globalise-huygens/nlp-semantic-role-labeling/Code/README.md

 Constructs a DataFrame with detailed overlap metrics and saves it as TSV.

 ### `top_10_plot(df_counts, new_file)`
-Plots the ten role–NER pairs that occupy the highest share of their role.
+Plots the ten role–NER pairs that have the highest overlap.

 ## Visualizations